THERAPY SERVICESTRAINING SCHOOL

 It may help to think of your compass as that ‘wise’ part of you – a place within that just ‘knows’.
 That part can communicate with you in different ways, depending on how you perceive the world.
 Your compass may be in your thoughts, your feelings, your sensations, or in your intuition (that ‘gut feel’).
 When considering making changes in your life, it can help to tune into all of those aspects of yourself.

-Here are some signs you may be ready for a career change…
+Signs you may be ready for a career change

 • You’re bored and just can’t get motivated.